-If there is a risk of severe weather you will need to pay attention to the TV or radio.
-College staff will inform you also of the severe weather conditions.
+If there is a risk of severe weather, you will need to pay attention to local media outlets (radio, television, or weather service providers) to gain helpful information regarding inclement weather.
+College personnel will monitor weather forecasts and notify the College community of the severe weather conditions.